LedgerHQ/app-bitcoin-new/README.md

 # Ledger Bitcoin Application

-***This application is still experimental.
-Do not use in production.
-Breaking changes to the API are likely to happen.***

 ## Prerequisite

 Be sure to have your environment correctly set up (see [Getting Started](https://ledger.readthedocs.io/en/latest/userspace/getting_started.html)) and [ledgerblue](https://pypi.org/project/ledgerblue/) and installed.